 For example, Granify is run with perpetual A/B attribution split.
 Our partners can clearly see that revenue per session increases for the traffic affected by the machine learning technology making instant data-driven decisions.

-Request a free consultation to learn how you can have instant data-driven optimization.
+Granify drives data-driven optimization for some of the worlds largest retailers.
+Request a free consultation to learn how you too can have instant data-driven optimization.